 General Liability Insurance

-General liability insurance provides coverage for bodily injury, property damage, and personal injury claims against your business.
-This type of insurance can help cover the cost of legal fees, settlements, and judgments if your business is found liable for damages.
+This provides coverage for things like bodily injury, property damage, or personal injury claims made against your business.
+If someone sues your business, general liability insurance can help with legal fees, settlements, or judgments.

 Property Insurance

-Property insurance provides coverage for damage to your business property.
-This can include damage caused by fires, natural disasters, vandalism, or theft.
-It can cover both the physical structure of your business as well as any equipment, inventory, or assets that are kept on the premises.
+Property insurance covers damage to your business property.
+This includes damage caused by things like fires, natural disasters, vandalism, or theft.
+It can cover both the physical building and anything inside, like equipment, inventory, or other assets.

 Professional Liability Insurance

-Professional liability insurance, also known as errors and omissions insurance, is designed to protect businesses that provide professional services.
-This can include doctors, lawyers, accountants, and other professionals.
-This type of insurance can help cover legal fees and damages if a client accuses your business of making mistakes or providing inadequate services.
+Also known as errors and omissions insurance, this is essential for businesses that provide professional services (think doctors, lawyers, accountants).
+It covers legal costs and damages if a client accuses you of making a mistake or providing poor service.

 Workers’ Compensation Insurance

-Workers’ compensation insurance provides coverage for medical expenses and lost wages if an employee is injured on the job.
-In most states, businesses with employees are required to have workers’ compensation insurance.
-This type of insurance can help protect your business from lawsuits related to workplace injuries.
+This type of insurance covers medical bills and lost wages if an employee is injured while working.
+As mentioned earlier, most states require businesses with employees to have workers’ compensation insurance, and it can also help protect you from lawsuits related to workplace injuries.

 Cyber Liability Insurance